 The Torchbearers blends documentary and musical forms, shedding light on the vital role that the art of cabaret has played: introducing new social concepts and mores to the mainstream, putting politics in perspective, and serving as a platform for some of the best and brightest talent.
 Many of cabaret's recent top performers, writers, producers, and reviewers show how cabaret is "an intimate and raw romance between artist and audience; a highwire act with no net (and a two-drink minimum)."
 The film is produced and edited by Julia Cook and Cheryl E. Grant.

 "It's about intimacy...
 It's a quiet art in a very noisy society."
 Stephen Holden, New York Times.

 3:30 PM: Razzle-Dazzle #1:

-"Le Cabaret New Yorkais" (by Jacques Protat from Dijon; songs performed by Maryline Rollet of Paris)
+"Le Cabaret New Yorkais" (by Jacques Protat from Dijon; Elizabeth Doyle at the piano)

-Jacques Protat, author of the only academic study ever made of contemporary American cabaret singingin English or in French, is distilling his PhD thesis as a Razzle-Dazzle for the Cabaret Connexion.
-Le Cabaret new-yorkais, théâtre intime du Great American Songbook [New York Cabaret: intimate theatre of the American Songbook] takes a look at both the cabaret scene and the specific performing art form born in the 1980s in Manhattan.
-New-York cabaret combines self-expression with the curation of a cultural heritage in which the players serve as curator of the Great American Songbook.
-"Conservation through creation."
+Jacques Protat, author of the only academic study ever madein English or in Frenchof contemporary American cabaret song performance, is distilling his PhD thesis and singing the songs as a Razzle-Dazzle for the Cabaret Connexion.
+Le Cabaret new-yorkais, théâtre intime du Great American Songbook [New York Cabaret: intimate theatre of the American Songbook] takes a look at the cabaret scene and art form that was reborn in the 1980s in Manhattan, "conserving the Great American Songbook through creation."

 5 PM Razzle-Dazzle #2: